 Macaws were once nearly extinct in Costa Rica – we were told there were more pet Macaws in New York City than in the wild in Central America.
-Isolated populations of Scarlet Macaws in Corcovado and Carara National Parks have expanded into healthy flocks the entire length of the Pacific Coast.
-The great green macaw (Ara ambiguus) is still critically endangered and the northern lowlands are one of the last places to see them.
+Since 2005, isolated populations of Scarlet Macaws in Corcovado and Carara National Parks have expanded into healthy flocks the entire length of the Pacific Coast.
+The great green macaw (Ara ambiguus) is still critically endangered but making a remarkable recovery with the unexpected help of an ecological invader.

 Scarlet Macaw (Ara macao cyanoptera)